 Treating Farsightedness in the San Jose Area

-Serving Santa Clara, Concord, and the East Bay
+Serving San Jose, Concord, and the East Bay

 Hyperopia, or farsightedness, is the condition of the eye whereby the corneal curvature is too flat for the length of the eye, or the eye is too short for the corneal curvature (Figure 1).
 This results in light rays not yet coming to focus by the time they strike the retinal tissue in the back of the eye.
 A blurred, rather than sharp image of both distance and near objects is produced.